 They have very impressive isolation for wireless earbuds.
 They have very good noise cancelling and effectively isolate across the whole spectrum, from the low rumbles of bus or plane engines to the more high-pitched noises of office A/C systems.
 They also hardly leak at all, so you don’t have to worry about bothering those around you with your music.
 They have a reasonable battery life of about 11 hours with ANC enabled.

 Unfortunately, they have a relatively bulky neckband compared to the other recommendations on this list.
 Their neckband is covered in a thick rubber-like sleeve, but there have been numerous reports that it tends to separate and peel off with time, and we experienced this with our unit as well.
 This issue is mostly cosmetic; however, it can affect the functionality of the power button if the sleeve peels back far enough.
 That said, not everyone will have this problem and the Bose QC 30 are still very good neckband headphones overall.

 On the downside, they don’t isolate quite as well as they Bose QuietControl 30 and they’re not as comfortable.
 That said, they feel better-made overall and can even be used passively with their provided audio cable when their battery is dead, which is a great feature that’s rather uncommon among wireless in-ears.
 If you like their customization options and sound profile but find them a bit expensive, check out the cheaper, yet less premium-feeling, Sony WI-C600N.

-They have a surprisingly satisfactory microphone for Bluetooth headphones and are currently the best earbuds with a decent mic that we’ve tested so far.
+They have a surprisingly satisfactory microphone for Bluetooth headphones and are currently the best earbuds with a mic that we’ve tested so far.
 They also have decent noise cancelling and isolate well overall.
 While they have great bass, some may find they sound a little sharp.
 Thankfully, the Jabra Sound+ app provides a graphic EQ for you to customize the way they sound.
 It also lets you choose different noise cancelling profiles and switch between microphone settings.